edenia/antelope-tools/README.md

 ### Quick start

-At this point you can run `make run`, you can check the services runing on:
+At this point you can run `make start` or `make run <NETWORK>`, you can check the services runing on:

 - hapi at http://localhost:9090
 - hasura at http://localhost:9695